briandconnelly/nicheconstruct/paper/03_results.md

 The adaptation resulting from selective feedbacks can limit invasion by defectors, which arise either through immigration from neighboring patches or through mutation from a cooperator ancestor.
 The latter challenge is particularly threatening, as these isogenic defectors are equally adapted, yet do not incur the cost of cooperation.
 As demonstrated in [Figure 4A](#fig4), isogenic defectors rapidly spread when introduced at a single patch in the center of a population of cooperators if mutations do not occur.
-However, when resident cooperators can gain adaptations via mutation, cooperators resist defector invasion in over half of the replicate populations ([Figure 4B](#fig4)).
+However, when cooperators can gain adaptations via mutation, cooperators resist defector invasion in over half of the replicate populations ([Figure 4B](#fig4)).
-[Figure 5](#fig5) depicts one such instance where cooperation survived.
+[Figure 5](#fig5) depicts one such instance.
 In that population, defectors quickly began to spread.
 However, an adaptation arose in a neighboring cooperator population.
-This type spread more quickly, halting defectors and eventually driving them to extinction.
+This type spreads more quickly, stopping the spread of defectors and eventually driving them to extinction.
 Because this adaption occurred in a cooperator population, cooperation was able to hitchhike to safety.
+Importantly, this new cooperator was favored because of the niche that its ancestor created.
+Here, cooperators can find safety in numbers---because their larger populations have more mutational opportunities, they are more likely to gain adaptations that rescue them from invasion.
+Further, the larger number of cooperators more strongly construct their niche, and thus more strongly favors an adapted type.
+This allows that type to appear and to spread more quickly in the population.
 [Figure 4C](#fig4) shows how quickly an adapted cooperator type can invade a population of defectors.

-## Negative Niche Construction Must Follow a Path

-We have seen that negative niche construction plays a critical role in maintaining cooperation by creating adaptive "escape routes" for cooperators.
-But in some cases, cooperator populations were not able to gain these adaptations quickly enough, which led to extinction ([Figure 3A](#fig3)).
-To determine whether stronger negative feedbacks from niche construction would increase the rate at which cooperator populations gained the adaptations needed to escape defector invasion, we performed simulations in which the allelic state at each locus was always mismatched.
-This was accomplished in the model by removing selection for sequential allelic states.
-Instead, the selective value of an allele at each locus increased with the number of individuals in the population that had the next allelic state at that *same* locus.
-For example, selection in this modified model would favor a type with $[2,5,1,4,4]$ in a niche constructed by $[1,4,6,3,3]$ ($L=5$, $A=6$).
-However, this strongly negative niche construction does not better enable cooperators to stave off defection.
-In fact, cooperation is quickly lost under these conditions ([Figure 6A](#fig6)).

-We then performed simulations to determine whether it is the rate of adaptation in response to negative niche construction that is important, not the strength of its feedback.
-When the mutation rate at adaptive loci is raised 100-fold ($\mu_{a}=0.001$), cooperation is maintained at higher levels and in more replicate populations ([Figure 6B](#fig6)).